Titantek/ada-outlier-datastory/content.md

 - We analyzed the performance of players on articles from 2007
   - Article are not evenly distributed among each categories
-  - Failing the game seem to be affected by the categories of the starting and targeted articles.
+  - Failing the game seems to be affected by the categories of the starting and targeted articles.
   - The success rate of parties decreased as the actual shortest path possible between two articles increased.
   - We identified some factors that help to predict the difficulty of a party.
 The most important one was the number of different articles that lead to the target page.